cicyinc/yichuchen-portfolio/final_project_part3_YichuChen.md

 # Part III: Final deliverable

-[Part I: Final project proposal](/final_project_YichuChen.md) [Part II: Final project wireframes, storyboards and user research](/final_project_part2_YichuChen.md) [Final Data Story](https://carnegiemellon.shorthandstories.com/educational-constraints-of-immigrant-students-in-the-united-states/index.html)
+[Part I: Final project proposal](/final_project_YichuChen.md)

+[Part II: Final project wireframes, storyboards and user research](/final_project_part2_YichuChen.md)

+[Final Data Story](https://carnegiemellon.shorthandstories.com/educational-constraints-of-immigrant-students-in-the-united-states/index.html)

 ## Intended audience
+My final data story, educational constraints of immigrant students in the united states, is aimed to target adults who live in the United States, understand the importance of education, and are in the middle class or above.
+They are willing to invest time in understanding the educational obstacles immigrant students are facing and make changes to help those immigrant students to have a better future.
+Their educational level could be from first-year college students to working people in all walks of life.

+I made a few adjustments to my target audience along the way.
+Originally, I considered that my target audience would be majorly U.S. citizens.
+As I am gathering feedback for my final story, a friend of mine advised me to consider all adults who live in the United States rather than people with citizenship.
+As she mentioned, there might also be people who are financially stable but still in immigrant statuses.
+It is crucial to target them as well because this group of people might feel more empathy towards my story.
+Also, knowing that I have the chance to share my story in class with CMU students who might be future policymakers and influencers, I decided to add potential political improvements that could be made in my call to action.

 ## Design decisions

+## Summary

 ## Updated Data Sources
 - Migration Policy: https://www.migrationpolicy.org/article/frequently-requested-statistics-immigrants-and-immigration-united-states